mikeizbicki/ucr-cs100/textbook/using-bash/file-permission/README.md

 ===
 This tutorial will introduce the basic permission in the file system.

 The big advantage that Linux has is its multi-user concept- the idea will allow one or more users use or log into same computer to do a specific or different jobs.
 Although there are already a lot of good security features built into Linux-based systems, one very important potential vulnerability can exist when local access is granted - - that is file permission based on issues resulting from a user not assigning the correct permissions to files and directories.
-So I will go over some simple concepts about the permission and how to manage the file-permission.
+So we will go over some simple concepts about the permission and how to manage the file-permission.

 This tutorial will use two commands **chmod** and **umask**.